 Stephen B. Bonner

-Stephen B. Bonner is Executive Chairman of Cancer Treatment Centers of America (CTCA).
-He joined CTCA in 1999, and led CTCA as President and Chief Executive Officer for 14 years.
+Stephen B. Bonner joined Cancer Treatment Centers of America (CTCA) in 1999, and led CTCA as President and Chief Executive Officer for 14 years.
 He has served on its Board since 1996.
 A passionate advocate of patient-centric, quality-driven healthcare, he has championed the process of placing patients at the center of their own medical decisions by empowering them with comprehensive, unbiased information about their medical conditions.
 Under his leadership and direction, CTCA has achieved a marked improvement in patient satisfaction and has evolved into one of the preeminent cancer treatment centers in the nation.
 As a result, the number of patients and families it serves has grown dramatically.

 Mr. Bonner’s commitment to unsurpassed patient care has recently earned him a place on Modern Healthcare magazine’s prestigious list of the “100 Most Influential People in Healthcare.”
 He shares this distinction with national luminaries, such as President Barack Obama, House Budget Committee Chairman Paul Ryan, Health and Human Services Secretary Kathleen Sebelius, and presidential candidate and former Speaker of the House Newt Gingrich.
 The individuals on this list were selected by the readers and editors of the magazine as the most influential leaders in healthcare.